csukuangfj/PortAudioSharp2/README.md

 See <https://www.nuget.org/packages/PortAudioSharp2>

-The binding code is from copied from [PortAudioSharp][PortAudioSharp].
+The binding code is copied from [PortAudioSharp][PortAudioSharp].

 Different from [PortAudioSharp][PortAudioSharp], this project packages pre-compiled [portaudio][portaudio] into the `nuget` package, which simplifies user's life.

-It's worth mentioning again that the binding code is copied from directly from [PortAudioSharp][PortAudioSharp].
+It's worth mentioning again that the binding code is copied directly from [PortAudioSharp][PortAudioSharp].

 [PortAudioSharp]: https://gitlab.com/define-private-public/Bassoon/-/tree/develop/src/Bassoon/PortAudioSharp